dotai315/ATmega328P-Example/README.md

 <h3>Step 2: Remove the bootloader if you use Arduino Uno R3</h3>
 <p>With avrdude and usbasp</p>
 <pre>
 avrdude -p m328p -c usbasp -e
+erase
 </pre>
 <p>With proisp</p>
 press ERASE button on proisp program